 At the Allenby Bridge (between Jerusalem and Amman), no visas are issued on the spot, but if you have pre-applied for a visa it is possible to cross.
 It is recommended though, to cross at either the southern or northern border, because the crossing time and experience is generally quicker and easier.

-Below is a list of countries from where a visa to enter Jordan is needed, and those who do not.
-If your country requires prior visa clearance and you would like to join a tour to Petra or Jordan, please write to us because in some cases it is possible to arrange the visa as part of the tour reservation.
+Below is a list of countries that require visa clearance to visit Jordan and countries that do not.
+If your country requires prior visa clearance and you would like to join a tour to Petra or Jordan, please write to us; it is possible to arrange the visa as part of the tour reservation.

 Tourists with passports from these countries do not require prior visa clearance to enter Jordan, they can simply arrive to the border on the day of the tour.

 Andorra, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Holland, Hungary, Iceland, Ireland, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom & Northern Ireland, Vatican City.

 Algeria, Cape Verde, Egypt, Lesotho, Libya, Malawi, Mauritius, Montenegro, Namibia, São Tomé and Príncipe, Seychelles, South Africa, Swaziland, Tunisia, Zimbabwe.